tarwn/lessthandot-hugo/blogs/content/posts/2011-01-19-better-late-than-never-my.md

 My original 2010 goals were light so I expanded the list fairly early.
 I did not end up achieving the whole list.
 There may be a lesson there.

 Read 15-30 Articles/Week
 :   According to Google Reader I read 2785 items (~53/week) last year.
-It&#8217;s not even worth estimating non-RSS articles, I reached this goal easily.
+It's not even worth estimating non-RSS articles, I reached this goal easily.
 Success.

 Read 12 on-topic Books
 :   My professional reading included 20 books this past year and there are several more I was in the process of reading when the year rolled over.
 Success.